 - 1. Any activity authorized by the ESEA, including the Native Hawaiian Education Act and the Alaska Native Educational Equity, Support, and Assistance Act (20 U.S.C.
 6301 et seq.). - 2.
 Any activity authorized by the Individuals with Disabilities Education Act (IDEA) (20 U.S.C.
 1400 et seq.). - 3.
 Any activity authorized by the Adult Education and Family Literacy Act (AEFLA) (29 U.S.C.
 3271 et seq.). - 4.
 Any activity authorized by the Carl D. Perkins Career and Technical Education Act of 2006 (Perkins V) (20 U.S.C.
 2301 et seq.). - 5.
 Any activity authorized by subtitle B of title VII of the McKinney-Vento Homeless Assistance Act (McKinney-Vento) (42 U.S.C.
-11431 et seq.). - 6.
-Coordinating preparedness and response efforts of LEAs with State, local, Tribal, and territorial public health departments, and other relevant agencies, to improve coordinated responses among such entities to prevent, prepare for, and respond to COVID-19.
+11431 et seq.).3

-This activity is not explicitly listed in the ARP Act but is still an allowable use of ARP ESSER funds.
+3 This activity is not explicitly listed in the ARP Act but is still an allowable use of ARP ESSER funds.

-&lt;sup>1 See FAQ A-13 for a description of eligible entities under the GEER program.
+2 See FAQ A-13 for a description of eligible entities under the GEER program.

-- 7. Providing principals and other school leaders with the resources necessary to address the needs of their individual schools. - 8.
-Activities to address the unique needs of low-income children or students, students with disabilities, English learners, racial and ethnic minorities, students experiencing homelessness, and children and youth in foster care, including how outreach and service delivery will meet the needs of each population. - 9.
+- 6. Coordinating preparedness and response efforts of LEAs with State, local, Tribal, and territorial public health departments, and other relevant agencies, to improve coordinated responses among such entities to prevent, prepare for, and respond to COVID-19. - 7.
+Providing principals and other school leaders with the resources necessary to address the needs of their individual schools.4 - 8.
+Activities to address the unique needs of low-income children or students, students with disabilities,5 English learners, racial and ethnic minorities, students experiencing homelessness, and children and youth in foster care, including how outreach and service delivery will meet the needs of each population. - 9.
 Developing and implementing procedures and systems to improve the preparedness and response efforts of LEAs. - 10.
 Training and professional development for staff of the LEA on sanitation and minimizing the spread of infectious diseases. - 11.
 Purchasing supplies to sanitize and clean the facilities of the LEA, including buildings operated by such LEA. - 12.
 Planning for, coordinating, and implementing activities during long-term closures, including providing meals to eligible students, providing technology for online learning to all students, providing guidance for carrying out requirements under the IDEA and ensuring other education services can continue to be provided consistent with all Federal, State, and local requirements. - 13.
 Purchasing educational technology (including hardware, software, and connectivity) for students who are served by the LEA that aids in regular and substantive educational interaction between students and their classroom instructors, including low-income students and students with disabilities, which may include assistive technology or adaptive equipment. - 14.
-Providing mental health services and supports, including through the implementation of evidence-based full-service community schools. - 15.
-Planning and implementing activities related to summer learning and enrichment and supplemental after-school programs, including providing classroom instruction or online learning during the summer months and addressing the needs of low-income students, students with disabilities, English learners, migrant students, students experiencing homelessness, and children and youth in foster care.
+Providing mental health services and supports, including through the implementation of evidence-based full-service community schools.6 - 15.
+Planning and implementing activities related to summer learning and enrichment and supplemental after-school programs, including providing classroom instruction or online learning during the summer months and addressing the needs of low-income students, students with

-&lt;sup>3 This activity is not explicitly listed in the ARP Act but is still an allowable use of ARP ESSER funds.
+4 This activity is not explicitly listed in the ARP Act but is still an allowable use of ARP ESSER funds.